University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 Now we have setup our VM, the basic aims of the following sessions are:

 1. Gain familiarity and confidence within the Linux command-line environment
-2. Learn how to navigate directories, as well as to copy, move & delete the files within them
+2. Learn how to navigate directories (`folders`), as well as to copy, move and delete the files within them
 3. Look up the name of a command needed to perform a specified task

 ---